 Prevent divide by zero errors

-If this box is unchecked, DPlot will trap divide by zero errors, report the value of X and Y where the error occurred, and will not generate a curve.
-If this box is checked, when DPlot traps a divide by zero it will shift X and/or Y by a very small number and attempt the calculation again.
+If this box is unchecked, DPlot will trap divide by zero and many other math errors (e.g. logarithm of a non-positive value), report the value of X and Y where the error occurred, and will not generate a surface.
+If this box is checked, when DPlot traps a math error it will shift X and/or Y by a very small number and attempt the calculation again.
 This feature might be useful for generating curves of certain functions that would normally fail at specific values of X and Y.

 Note: As far as DPlot is concerned, the grid produced by this operation retains the same constant spacing in X and Y, though X and/or Y may be shifted by a small value at one or more grid intersections.